Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

     <li>Fog - Toggles multiscatter fog, not denoiser compatable(also accessable from Functionality Settings)</li>
     <li>RadCache - Quick toggle for the Radiance Cache(also accessable from Functionality Settings)</li>
     <li>ClampRoughnessToBounce - Clamps the material roughness to be higher for each bounce, helps fight fireflies</li>
-    <li>RasterizedDirect - Experimental, BIRP only, will make truetrace only contribnute to indirect, and use unity rasterization for direct</li>
     <li>ReSTIRSampleReduction - Experiemental, only pathtraces half the rays and lets ReSTIR fill in the gaps</li>
-    <li>ReSTIRRestrictSpatial - Experiemental option to allow for cleaner reflections in near-mirrors</li>
+    <li>ReSTIRReflectionRefinement - Experiemental option to allow for cleaner reflections in near-mirrors</li>
-    <li>SmartRestriction - Additional cleanup ontop of previous define</li>
-    <li>ReSTIRAdditionalAO - Adds fake AO through restir, can help with brightened corners</li>
     <li>ShadowGlassAttenuation - Advancement of "StainedGlassShadow"; still experimental</li>
     <li>DisableNormalMaps - Debug thing</li>
     <li>ClayMetalOverride - Allows for clay mode to also define a constant metallic/roughness</li>
+    <li>MoreAO - Adds fake AO, can help with brightened corners</li>
   </ul>
 </ul>